Historic Preservation Fund

 Authorization and funding

 The Historic Preservation Fund is authorized to receive $150 million each year through fiscal year 2023.
-Like the Land and Water Conservation Fund, the HPF is subject to congressional appropriations during the annual budget process.
-Actual appropriations to the HPF have varied over the years, ranging from $54 million to $100 million between 2009 and 2017.
-Congress can choose to appropriate supplemental funding in the event of natural disasters – such as hurricanes – as they did in 2013 and 2018.
+The HPF is subject to congressional appropriations during the annual budget process.
+Actual appropriations to the HPF have varied over the years, ranging from $54 million to $153 million between 2009 and 2020.
+Congress can appropriate supplemental funding in the event of natural disasters – such as hurricanes – as they did in 2013, 2018, and 2019.

 The National Park Service publishes annual budget justifications (the "Green Book") that detail appropriations and spending.